 In another example, a vendor organization uses the Health Language Data Normalization solution to power a real-time clinical surveillance solution.
 Through this partnership, the surveillance solution can break down data silos that exist across hospital systems by normalizing medication EHR feeds from over 500 different hospitals.
 This allows them to close patient information gaps and overcome roadblocks that hinder real-time analysis of a patient’s condition.

 To learn more about how the Health Language Data Normalization solution can help your organization, speak to a Health Language expert today.

-Stay tuned for the third installment of this data normalization blog series, in which we explore the importance of allergy mapping.
+Read on to the third installment of this data normalization blog series, in which we explore the importance of allergy mapping in clinical data.

 HEDIS® is a registered trademark of the National Committee for Quality Assurance (NCQA)